 I love speaking to groups, and now that I’m not in a teaching position anymore, my only outlets for performance are the happy occasions when I am invited to be a guest lecturer, or even a keynote speaker.

 I have had the good fortune to speak about my work at a wide range of organizations for libraries, education, and education technology.
+You can read what some people think of my work, and working with me, here.

 I’ve blogged many of the talks (keynotes and otherwise) I’ve given in the last couple of years, you can read them if you like.